angwm1/angwm1/README.md

 I’m building modules for payments, reporting, audit trails, and role-based access, designed for a **multi-tenant, multi-database setup (MySQL & Oracle)**.
 This is a real system used for daily operations, so I focus heavily on correctness, testing, and clean architecture.

-**Stack:** React, ASP.NET Core, EF Core, MySQL, Oracle, Docker, CI/CD
+**Stack:** React, ASP.NET Core, EF Core, MySQL, Oracle, Docker, Jenkins, AWS

 ---